Spiritual Direction: Foundations

 You won't receive academic credit, but 5.8 CEUs (Continuing Education Units) are available for completing this seminar.

-Dan Schrock, D. Min., Sessional Faculty, has 22 years of experience as a spiritual director.
+Dan Schrock, DMin, has 25 years of experience as a spiritual director.
 He is a co-editor (with Marlene Kropf) of An Open Place: The Ministry of Group Spiritual Direction (Morehouse, 2012) and author of The Dark Night: A Gift of God (Herald, 2009).
-He received a Doctor of Ministry degree with an emphasis in Christian Spirituality from Columbia Theological Seminary, Decatur, Ga., and has completed a year-long practicum in supervising spiritual directors from Together in the Mystery.
-He has also worked as a pastor for 28 years.
+He received a Doctor of Ministry degree with an emphasis in Christian Spirituality from Columbia Theological Seminary, Decatur, Ga.
+He is a member of Spiritual Directors International and has completed a year-long practicum in supervising spiritual directors from Together in the Mystery.
+For 30 years, he served as a pastor in three lively Mennonite congregations.

 Please have two references, one from your pastor or area conference minister and another from your spiritual director, complete the reference request form.